April 20, 2012

 "It's perfectly legitimate."
 She looked back at the paper.
-"It's a sort of assistant."
+"It's a sort of... assistant, I suppose."

 "Ah.
 Assistant to the bank robber then."

-She gave me a look.
+She gave me a weary look.
 "No, to the son of a very wealthy, important man.
-They want someone to teach him household skills, budgeting, that sort of thing.
+From what I can tell, he's always lived a pampered sort of life, with cooks and servants.
+Now they want someone to teach him household skills, budgeting, that sort of thing.
 Show him how the other half lives."

 "And I suppose I'm the other half."

 I considered that.
 "So who are this very wealthy man and his son, exactly?"